Margaret Li

 ACL 2019

 There are plenty more for all other aspects of my life too, and I'm happy to chat about those, or anything listed below, in detail.
-Especially if I know you personally, feel free to reach out anytime to talk about what you're going through.
+Especially if I know you personally, feel free to reach out anytime.

 Rejected SWE Internship Applications: 100+